MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/explanation-types-overview.md

 ## Configure where phrases occur in the document

-When you create an explanation, by default the entire document is searched for the phrase you are trying to extract.
+When you create an explanation, by default the entire document is searched for the phrase you're trying to extract.
 However, you can use the **Where these phrases occur** advanced setting to help in isolating a specific location in the document that a phrase occurs.
-This is useful in situations where similar instances of a phrase might appear somewhere else in the document, and you want to make sure that the correct one is selected.
-Referring to our Medical Referral document example, the **Referring Doctor** is always mentioned in the first paragraph of the document.
-With the **Where these phrases occur setting, in this example you can configure your explanation to search for this label only in the beginning section of the document, or any other location in which it might occur.
+This setting is useful in situations where similar instances of a phrase might appear somewhere else in the document, and you want to make sure that the correct one is selected.

+Referring to our Medical Referral document example, the *referring doctor* is always mentioned in the first paragraph of the document.
+With the **Where these phrases occur** setting, in this example you can configure your explanation to search for this label only in the beginning section of the document, or any other location in which it might occur.

 ![Where these phrases occur setting](../media/content-understanding/phrase-location.png)